disclose-framework/spec/specification/overview.md

 Core coverage is descriptive only.
 It indicates how many defined Core Commerce signals are present in a disclosure document.
 Core coverage MUST NOT be represented as a merchant score, badge, ranking, certification, endorsement, or recommendation.

-All Core Commerce signals MUST use a trailing 90-day observation window unless a future Core Commerce Profile version explicitly defines a different window.
+Time-bounded Core Commerce signals MUST use a trailing 90-day observation window unless a future Core Commerce Profile version explicitly defines a different window.
 Automated Core Commerce disclosures SHOULD refresh daily.

-Each published Core Commerce signal MUST include:
+Each published Core Commerce signal, including non-time-bounded Core signals, MUST include:

 - `value`
+- `generated_at`
+- `attestation_level`
+- `methodology_version`

+Each published time-bounded Core Commerce signal MUST also include:

 - `observation_window_days`
 - `window_start`
 - `window_end`
-- `generated_at`
-- `attestation_level`
-- `methodology_version`

 Each published Core Commerce signal SHOULD include:

 - `source_of_record`
 - `computed_by`, when a third-party tool or service computed the signal
 - `next_expected_refresh`, when the signal is produced by an automated publisher
+- `sample_size_band`, when the signal is a rate or ratio and the publisher can safely disclose a qualifying volume band

 Publishers MAY include optional `signal_status` metadata to explain why a Core signal is not disclosed.
 Signal status metadata is informational and is intended to reduce ambiguity for agent consumers.
 It is not required for conformance.